kaleido-io/kaleido-go/README.md

   -C, --call                     Call the contract and return a value, rather than sending a txn -i, --chainid int              Chain ID for EIP155 signing (networkid queried if omitted) -c, --contract string          Pre-deployed contract address.
-Will be deployed if not specified -d, --debug int                0=error, 1=info, 2=debug (default 1) -e, --extsign                  Sign externally with generated private keys + accounts -f, --file string              Solidity smart contract source.
+Will be deployed if not specified -n, --contractname string      The name of the contract to call, for Solidity files with multiple contracts -d, --debug int                0=error, 1=info, 2=debug (default 1) -E, --estimategas              Estimate the gas for the contract call, rather than sending a txn -e, --extsign                  Sign externally with generated private keys + accounts -f, --file string              Solidity smart contract source.
 Deployed if --contract not supplied -g, --gas int                  Gas limit on the transaction (default 1000000)